rse/slideshow/README.md

   engine and the application Dictionary of Keynote.

 - **PARTIALLY SUPPORTED**: Apple Keynote 6 under Mac OS X:<br/>
-  Fully supported through `connector-osx-kn6`, which uses AppleScript engine and the application Dictionary of Keynote.
+  Partially supported through `connector-osx-kn6`, which uses AppleScript engine and the application Dictionary of Keynote.
 Currently partially broken, because the AppleScript support in Keynote 6 still lacks many things Keynote 5 already supported.
 The main problem currently is that